-An accelerated 18-month premedical program, beginning with January enrollment each year, is available for those students who are prepared academically to begin General Chemistry and Physics, with concurrent enrollment in Calculus I (if needed).
+An accelerated 18-month premedical program, beginning with January enrollment, is available for those students who are prepared academically to begin Calculus, General Chemistry, and Physics.

-An academic program and schedule can be designed in many ways and is created to best meet a student's needs.
-The following is an example of an accelerated sequence and should not replace an informed and comprehensive conversation with an academic advisor.
+The academic program and schedule can be designed to meet a student's needs.
+The following is an example of an accelerated sequence, and should not replace an informed and comprehensive conversation with an academic advisor.

-Decisions regarding program sequencing and course selection should be made in consultation with an academic advisor and will vary based on the student's prior academic program, preparation, and review of program options.
+Decisions regarding program sequencing and course selection may vary depending on the student's prior academic record, preparation, and circumstances.
+These should be made in consultation with an academic advisor.